oracle-livelabs/developer/python-and-database-scripting/intro/intro.md

 ## About this Workshop

 This tutorial is an introduction to using Python with Oracle Database.
-It contains beginner and advanced material.
+It contains beginner and advanced material to explore the features of the Python python-oracledb driver for Oracle Database.
 Sections can be done in any order.
 Choose the content that interests you and your skill level.

 Follow the steps in this document.
 The **tutorial** directory has scripts to run and modify.
-The **tutorial/solutions** directory has scripts with the suggested code changes.

 Estimated Workshop Time: 60 minutes